 Vine ridership continues to experience a downward trend.
-Fixed route ridership for the first quarter of FY 2018-19 is down 9.9% (26,270 riders) from the same period in FY 2017-18.
+Fixed route ridership for the first quarter of FY 2018-19 is down 9.9% (-26,270 riders).
 Ridership on the community shuttles was also down by 7.6% (-1,519 riders).
-The decrease in riders for the community shuttles is driven solely by the 42.4% (-2,654 riders) decrease seen in Yountville.
-The other shuttle services saw a cumulative 7.2% increase when the Yountville shuttle was not factored into the calculation.
-VineGo also saw a minor decrease of 3.6% (224 riders).
+The ridership decrease on the community shuttles is driven solely by the 42.4% decrease seen in Yountville.
+Excluding Yountville's numbers the community shuttles had a 7.2% increase.
+VineGo also had a minor decrease of 3.6% (224 riders).
 Figures 1 - 4 show the raw ridership numbers for the quarter.